hovpar/LeetCode_Easy/src/p118_pascals_triangle/Readme.md

 # 118. Pascal's Triangle

-Easy

-Given an integer numRows, return the first numRows of Pascal's triangle.
+Given an integer `numRows`, return the first numRows of **Pascal's triangle**.

-In Pascal's triangle, each number is the sum of the two numbers directly above it as shown:
+In **Pascal's triangle**, each number is the sum of the two numbers directly above it as shown: